Port: Historical ports

 Wherever ancient civilisations engaged in maritime trade, they tended to develop sea ports.
 One of the world's oldest known artificial harbors is at Wadi al-Jarf on the Red Sea.
 Along with the finding of harbor structures, ancient anchors have also been found.

-Other ancient ports include Guangzhou during Qin Dynasty China and Canopus, the principal Egyptian port for Greek trade before the foundation of Alexandria.
-In ancient Greece, Athens' port of Piraeus was the base for the Athenian fleet which played a crucial role in the Battle of Salamis against the Persians in 480 BCE.
+Other ancient ports include Guangzhou during Qin dynasty China and Canopus, the principal Egyptian port for Greek trade before the foundation of Alexandria.
+In Ancient Greece, Athens' port of Piraeus was the base for the Athenian fleet which played a crucial role in the Battle of Salamis against the Persians in 480 BCE.
 In ancient India from 3700 BCE, Lothal was a prominent city of the Indus valley civilisation, located in the Bhal region of the modern state of Gujarāt.
 Ostia Antica was the port of ancient Rome with Portus established by Claudius and enlarged by Trajan to supplement the nearby port of Ostia.
 In Japan, during the Edo period, the island of Dejima was the only port open for trade with Europe and received only a single Dutch ship per year, whereas Osaka was the largest domestic port and the main trade hub for rice.

+Ostia Antica (lit.
+'Ancient Ostia') is an ancient Roman city and the port of Rome located at the mouth of the Tiber.
+It is near modern Ostia, 25 km southwest of Rome.
+Due to silting and the invasion of sand, the site now lies 3 km from the sea.
+The name Ostia (the plural of ostium) derives from Latin os 'mouth'.
+Ostia is now a large archaeological site noted for the excellent preservation of its ancient buildings, magnificent frescoes and impressive mosaics.
+The city's decline after antiquity led to harbor deterioration, marshy conditions, and reduced population.
+Sand dunes covering the site aided its preservation.
+Its remains provide insights into a city of commercial importance.
+As in Pompeii, Ostia's ruins provide details about Roman urbanism that are not accessible within the city of Rome itself.
 Post-classical Swahili kingdoms are known to have had trade port islands and trade routes with the Islamic world and Asia.
 They were described by Greek historians as "metropolises".
 Famous African trade ports such as Mombasa, Zanzibar, Mogadishu and Kilwa were known to Chinese sailors such as Zheng He and medieval Islamic historians such as the Berber Islamic voyager Abu Abdullah ibn Battuta.

 Many of these ancient sites no longer exist or function as modern ports.
 Even in more recent times, ports sometimes fall out of use.
 Rye, East Sussex, was an important English port in the Middle Ages, but the coastline changed and it is now 2 mi from the sea, while the ports of Ravenspurn and Dunwich have been lost to coastal erosion.